Northwest Energy Efficiency Council

 Responders will be notified in writing within 45 days of receipt of the application as to their qualifying status.

 The Northwest Energy Efficiency Council (NEEC) is a business association of the energy efficiency industry in Pacific Northwest.
 Its members encompass a variety of firms that manufacture and provide energy efficiency services and products.
 The Council’s mission is to promote energy efficiency policies, programs, and technologies that create jobs and foster economic growth and environmental improvement.
 NEEC developed the BOC program with funding from the Northwest Energy Efficiency Alliance, a non-profit utility-funded consortium, whose mission is to transform markets for energy-efficient goods and services.
-NEEC works with an established network of partnering organizations offering BOC training and certification in seventeen states across the county.
+NEEC works with an established network of partnering organizations offering BOC training and certification in thirty seven states across the county.

 BOC Class Topics